bryandevelops/SolarSystem/README.md

 For me, both the known and unknown of our universe has always been very enlightening to think about.
 Due to this other interest, I took an initiative and created a fun data visualization showing off the different details of the primary eight celestial objects that make up our Solar System.
 Some of these details include there radius, tilt, gravity, etc.
-My motivation behind this project was to get users interested in learning more about out home planet as well as the surrounding planets that make up the Solar System.
-By displaying this information in a simple but visually stimulating way, I hope to have achieved this.
+My motivation behind this project was to get users interested in learning more about our home planet as well as the surrounding planets that make up the Solar System.
+By displaying this information in a simple but visually stimulating way, I hope to garner more people's interest into my favorite natural science.

 ## Functionality & MVPs